Learn more about our specific initiatives to build our dairy-free community and support others on their journey:

 We provide easy access to trusted science and advice from athletes, trainers, dietitians, and medical professionals.
 From simple steps to behavior change to challenging accepted pro-dairy research, our content makes it easy for everyone to transition to a dairy-free lifestyle as well as share the message.
 We educate people on the plethora of healthy recipes and high-quality alternatives, and we also set the record straight regarding the confusing information established by the dairy industry to prove that dairy is not a health food.

 We believe in the power of community, and we actively engage with other like-minded organizations to further the dairy-free word.
-Currently, we partner with FoodPrints for the Future, an Earth Day Network initiative set out to tackle the leading cause of climate change: our food system.
-We provide this campaign with research on the hazards of the dairy industry as well as dairy-free transition guides and healthy recipes.
+In the spring of 2020, we partnered with Earth Day Network’s FoodPrints for the Future—an initiative set out to tackle the leading cause of climate change: our food system.
+We were featured in Earth Day’s fiftieth celebration, which was broadcast around the world.

 We also support our community by offering our services to advance their individual projects.
 Past partnerships involve our work with Robbie Balenger, an ultra-runner who ran across America in 75 days to promote the power of a plant-based, dairy-free diet; book editing for a dairy-free cookbook and children’s book; and working with chefs and recipe developers to feature and share their dairy-free dishes to a wide audience.